Vic Fangio: Carolina Panthers

 Fangio joined the Carolina Panthers in 1995, the inaugural season for the Panthers.
 He was the defensive coordinator from 1995 to 1998 under head coach Dom Capers and helped the franchise advance to the NFC Championship Game in just its second season.

 Indianapolis Colts

-Fangio coached the defense for the Colts from 1999 to 2001 under head coach Jim Mora Sr.
+Fangio reunited with head coach Jim Mora and coached the defense for the Colts from 1999 to 2001.

 Houston Texans

 Fangio joined another first-year team in the Houston Texans in 2002.
-He was Dom Capers' defensive coordinator in Houston from 2002 to 2005.
+Again working under Dom Capers, he was defensive coordinator in Houston from 2002 to 2005.